 By a quick look at the screen, there is no clear differentiation between the incoming and outgoing transactions.
 The user must study each of the transactions carefully to extract at least some insights.

-Solve it with Fintech design
+Solve it With Fintech Design

-It's crucial to provide your users not only with self-evident facts like a long list of transactions but also valuable insights that this information can provide.
+It's vital to provide your users not only with self-evident facts like a long list of transactions but also valuable insights that this information can provide.
 After all, that's the main reason they have chosen your app.

 Make the transaction list easy to review and manage.
 Let the user gain insights about incoming and outgoing transactions from just a quick glance at the transactions, using color accents.
 Also, visual grouping by day will help you quickly navigate.